vibhuthasak/vibhutha-blog-2020/content/posts/swift-tensorflow-guide.md

 Hello world
   2>
 ```
-**If above steps went fine, You successfully installed swift and you can go to the next step :smiley:** <br/><br/>
+**If the above steps went fine, You successfully installed swift and you can go to the next step :smiley:** <br/><br/>

 ### Step 03: Installing Jupyter-Notebook for Swift
-In this step I am following [Google's swift-jupyter](https://github.com/google/swift-jupyter#swift-jupyter) Installation Guide with some **Modifications**.<br/>
+In this step, I am following [Google's swift-jupyter](https://github.com/google/swift-jupyter#swift-jupyter) Installation Guide with some **Modifications**.<br/>
-On the above guide there are several options availble to install Jupyter Notebook for Swift.
-But I strongly suggest to Install this via **Conda**.<br/>
+On the above guide, there are several options available to install Jupyter Notebook for Swift.
+But I strongly suggest installing this via **Conda**.<br/>

 * Create a new Conda Environment for swift-tensorflow

 ```console
 (base) vkartz@ubuntu-dl:~$ conda create -n swift-tensorflow python==3.6
 ```
 * After Environment creation is completed.
 Activate the swift-tensorflow environment like below.
 And Install required packages.

 ```console
 (base) vkartz@ubuntu-dl:~$ conda env list
 # conda environments: